The Church Saint Etienne du Mont of Paris, part I !!!

 In one shot see on the right,the Tour Clovis, the last vestige of the old Sainte-Geneviève church, the Saint Patron of Paris which also gave its name to the famous mont or hill of the 5éme arrondissement.
 She was also buried here, alongside King Clovis and his wife Clotilde.
 The church is destroyed after the French revolution, but its 12C bell tower is miraculously spared!
 However, it is only very often open to the visit: it is therefore a secret and unknown place for the general public In 1796, the Sainte-Geneviève abbey was replaced by a school: the central school of the Panthéon .
 The latter becomes the Lycée Napoleon or high school, then Corneille and finally Henri IV, as we know it today.

 The Church Saint-Étienne-du-Mont originates from the Sainte-Geneviève abbey, where the Holy eponym had been buried in the 6C.
 In 1492, the Génévéfains monks donated part of their land for the construction of the new church.
 This takes place in several stages, giving the current church a composite appearance.
 The apse and the bell tower are sketched out in 1494; The first two bells were made in 1500.
 The choir, flamboyant Gothic period, was completed in 1537; The following year, it was the frame to be laid.
 Jube is built around 1530-1535.
 The nave, from Renaissance period, was not vaulted before 1584.
-The foundation stone of the facade was laid in 1610 by Marguerite de Valois , the church was dedicated on February 25, 1626 by Jean-François de Gondi, first archbishop of Paris, uncle of Cardinal de Retz , The church keeps, in the chapel of communion (or catechisms), a very beautiful collection of stained glass painted at the enamel from the end of the 16C or the beginning of the 17C, mutilated and dispersed during the French revolution, they were again gathered in 1834; There are only 12 out of the initial 22 left.
+The foundation stone of the facade was laid in 1610 by Marguerite de Valois , the church was dedicated on February 25, 1626 by Jean-François de Gondi, first archbishop of Paris, uncle of Cardinal de Retz , The church keeps, in the chapel of communion (or catechisms), The gallery that surrounds the bedside, adorned with twenty-four stained glass windows was built from 1605.
+Finally the bell tower is raised in 1624 while the gate is built in 1610.
+The architect Victor Baltard restored the façade of the church between 1861 and 1868. a very beautiful collection of stained glass painted at the enamel from the end of the 16C or the beginning of the 17C, mutilated and dispersed during the French revolution, they were again gathered in 1834; There are only 12 out of the initial 22 left.

 The Church Saint-Etienne-du-Mont is remarkable for several things such as a finely sculpted stone roodle (one of the last existing in Paris), dating from around 1530 and mixing with a perfect elegance the late Gothic vocabularies and Renaissance, A chair drawn by Laurent de la Hyre and sculpted by Claude Lestocart, as well as an organ buffet (1631), the oldest in Paris.
 The church also contains the shrine which contained the relics of Saint Geneviève until 1793 (date on which they were thrown at the sewers, only a piece of bone left), the tomb of Blaise de Vigenère, of Blaise Pascal , of Louis Nivelle, Racine, and Mgr Sibour.
 Huysmans described it on the way in 1895 as one of the prettiest churches in ParisThe Church , also welcomes the remains of Pierre Perrault, father of the author of the Tales of Charles Perrault, the painter Eustache Le Sueur and Pascal.
 Those of Racine and Isaac Lemaistre de Sacy are also transferred in 1711 from Port-Royal to Saint-Étienne.